 Riding for Wellness - and so much more.

-The Growling Beaver Brevet is an annual fundraiser for Parkinson Canada, an important and ever-expanding resource for Canadians living with Parkinson’s and their care partners.
+The Growling Beaver is an annual fundraiser for Parkinson Canada, an important and ever-expanding resource for Canadians living with Parkinson’s and their care partners.

-Founded by cyclists for cyclists, The Growling Beaver Brevet invites participants to ride for wellness while fueling research and raising awareness for Parkinson Canada.
+Founded by cyclists for cyclists, The Growling Beaver invites participants to ride for wellness while fueling research and raising awareness for Parkinson Canada.

-The Growling Beaver Brevet was founded in 2015 by Dede Barry, Michael Barry, Garnet Pratt, Evan Siddall, Jody Wilson, and Laura Wilson, cyclists and members of the Parkinson Canada family from Collingwood, Ontario.
+The Growling Beaver was founded in 2015 by Dede Barry, Michael Barry, Garnet Pratt, Evan Siddall, Jody Wilson, and Laura Wilson, cyclists and members of the Parkinson Canada family from Collingwood, Ontario.

-In 2022, the ride raised $358,399.09 for Parkinson Canada.
+In 2023, the two rides raised over $600,000 for Parkinson Canada.

 Learn about this unique ride and the benefits to the Parkinson’s community by watching this video.